 - Will Boney and Sebastien Vasey, Tameness and Frames Revisited, Journal of Symbolic Logic, vol 82, no 3, 2017, 995--1021, publisher version, pdf arXiv.

-- Will Boney, A Presentation Theorem for Continuous Logic and Metric Abstract Elementary Classes, Accepted, Mathematical Logic Quarterly, vol 63, no 5, 2017, 397--414, publisher version, pdf arXiv, 18 pages.
+- Will Boney, A Presentation Theorem for Continuous Logic and Metric Abstract Elementary Classes, To appear (2017), Mathematical Logic Quarterly, vol 63, no 5, 2017, 397--414, publisher version, pdf arXiv, 18 pages.

 - Will Boney and Sebastien Vasey, Chains of Saturated Models in AECs, Archive for Mathematical Logic, vol 56, no 3, 2017, 187-213, publisher version pdf arXiv

 - Will Boney and Spencer Unger, Large Cardinal Axioms from Tameness in AECs, Proceedings of the American Mathematical Society, vol. 145, no 10, 2017, 4517-4532, publisher version pdf arXiv.